Insulin Resistance (cont.)

 What medical conditions are associated with insulin resistance?

-While the metabolic syndrome links insulin resistance with abdominal obesity, elevated cholesterol, and high blood pressure; several medical other conditions are specifically associated with insulin resistance.
-Insulin resistance may contribute to some of the conditions listed.
+While the metabolic syndrome links insulin resistance with abdominal obesity, elevated cholesterol, and high blood pressure; several other medical other conditions are specifically associated with insulin resistance.
+Insulin resistance may contribute to the following conditions:

-Overt diabetes may be the first sign that insulin resistance is present.
+Type 2 Diabetes: Overt diabetes may be the first sign insulin resistance is present.
 Insulin resistance can be noted long before type 2 diabetes develops.
-Individuals reluctant or unable to see a health care practitioner regularly, often seek medical attention when they have already developed type 2 diabetes and insulin resistance.
+Individuals reluctant or unable to see a health-care professional often seek medical attention when they have already developed type 2 diabetes and insulin resistance.

 Other risk factors for arteriosclerosis include: